Jenny346521/New-Conjecture/README.md

 To run "VerifyConjecture.mw", you need to download "Hsymmetric" and "tsds6", and make sure that all three files are in the same folder.

-"Hsymmetric" is for generating complete homogeneous symmetric polynomials H(n, a) in n variables.
+"Hsymmetric" generates complete homogeneous symmetric polynomials H(n, a) in n variables.
-"tsds6" is a tool for decisiding nonnegativity of polynomials by using difference substitution method.
+"tsds6" determines nonnegativity of polynomials by using the difference substitution method.